 Not only does rust look displeasing to the eye, ruining the value of the object that it has damaged, but it can also be harmful to safety too.
 Rust causes materials to become weaker, and over time can completely eat away at a material.
 If you are considering something like the brake calliper of a car, then you simply can’t afford for rust to pose a risk to human life.

 Other damages that rust can cause are holes, a loss in magnetic attraction, a loss in electrical conductivity, and it can also cause materials to stick together (which would otherwise slide over one another).
+Rust can attach itself to works of art, such as on metal frames and also to statues and monuments, which affects the aesthetics and is also damaging.
 As can be seen, rust removal with fiber lasers is a crucial and necessary process.

 Fiber laser cleaning is one of the most efficient and effective methods for removing rust from a material.
 The rust, which is a contaminant, will form on the surface layer of a material.
 Using a fiber laser, which offers great control when it comes to pulse duration, power and wavelength, the user can direct a beam of high-power energy directly at this rust.